nats-io/nats.java/README.md

 Previous versions are still available in the repo.

+#### Version 2.17.3 Socket Write Timeout

+A java.net.Socket does not have a write timeout.
+This means that writing data to the socket blocks.
+Under some conditions it will block indefinitely, freezing that connection on the client.
+For instance, this would happen if the server is too busy to read from the socket, but this would indicative of an architecture issue, maybe to0 small a cluster or
+machines running the server aren't big enough to handle the load.
+The other situation is one where there is a some network issue that blocks the socket but does not break the connection, maybe when there is a physical connection break and the client machine is attempting to recover from it and re-establish the real socket connection.

+To combat this, there is a new connection Options option, `socketWriteTimeout` milliseconds.
+This option defaults to -1.
+When the `socketWriteTimeout` value is less than 1, there is no change to the behavior.
+When the timeout is set, a timer is used to watch the writes and make sure they complete within the timeout.
+If a write fails to complete, the connection is closed and goes inot the retry logic.
+There may still be messages in the output queue and some messages may be lost.
+Handling disconnections and output queue is left for another discussion.

 #### Version 2.17.2 Message Immutability Headers Bug

 Once a message is created, it is intended to be immutable.